SELab-2/Dr-Trottoir-5/docs/README.md

 ## Running a container locally

-You can run docsy-example inside a [Docker](https://docs.docker.com/) container, the container runs with a volume bound to the `docsy-example` folder.
+You can run the site inside a [Docker](https://docs.docker.com/) container, the container runs with a volume bound to the `docs` folder.
 This approach doesn't require you to install any dependencies other than [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows and Mac, and [Docker Compose](https://docs.docker.com/compose/install/)